borkdude/advent-of-cljc/README.md

 not accounted for yet.
 As a bonus undefined usage of core functions may be detected.

-This library is also usable as a corpus of Clojure programs, like [coal-mine](https://github.com/mfikes/coal-mine).
+This repo can also be used as a corpus of Clojure programs, like [coal-mine](https://github.com/mfikes/coal-mine).

 ## Run